-Relaxation Labeling: The task of labeling primitives in images has been formulated as a problem of contextual decision making already 40 years ago [RHZ76, HZ83].
+Relaxation Labeling.
+The task of labeling primitives in images has been formulated as a problem of contextual decision making already 40 years ago [20,43].
 Originally, update rules were merely formulated in order to find mutually consistent individual label assignments.
 Subsequent research related these labeling rules to optimization tasks.
-We refer to [Pel97] for a concise account of the literature and for putting the approach on mathematically solid ground.
+We refer to [41] for a concise account of the literature and for putting the approach on mathematically solid ground.
 Specifically, the so-called Baum-Eager theorem was applied in order to show that updates increase the mutual consistency of label assignments.
-Applications include pairwise clustering [PP07] that boils down to determining a local optimum by continuous optimization of a nonconvex quadratic form, similar to the optimization tasks considered in [Pel99] and [Bom02].
+Applications include pairwise clustering [40] that boils down to determining a local optimum by continuous optimization of a non-convex quadratic form, similar to the optimization tasks considered in [8, 42].
 We attribute the fact that these approaches have not been widely applied to the problems of non-convex optimization discussed above.

-The measure of mutual consistency of our approach is non-quadratic and the Baum-Eager theorem about polynomial growth transforms does not apply.
+The measure of mutual consistency of our approach is non-quadratic, and the Baum-Eager theorem about polynomial growth transforms does not apply.
 Increasing consistency follows from the Riemannian gradient flow that governs the evolution of label assignments.
-Regarding the non-convexity from the viewpoint of optimization, we believe that the set-up of our approach displayed by Fig. 1.1 significantly alleviates these problems, in particular through the geometric averaging of assignments that emanates from a natural initialization.
+Regarding the non-convexity from the viewpoint of optimization, we believe that the setup of our approach displayed by Fig. 1 significantly alleviates these problems, in particular through the geometric averaging of assignments that emanates from a natural initialization.

-We address again some of these points, that are relevant our future work, in Section 5.
+We address again some of these points that are relevant for our future work, in Sect.
+5.

-1.4.
-Organization.
+1.4 Organization

 Section 2 summarizes the geometry of the probability simplex in order to define the assignment manifold, which is the basis of our variational approach.
-The approach is presented in Section 3 by repeating the discussion of Figure 1.1, together with the mathematical details.
-Finally, several numerical experiments are reported in Section 4.
-They are academical, yet non-trivial, and supposed to illustrate properties of the approach as claimed in the preceding sections.
+The approach is presented in Sect.
+3 by repeating the discussion of Fig. 1, together with the mathematical details.
+Finally, several numerical experiments are reported in Sect.
+4. They are academical, yet non-trivial, and supposed to illustrate properties of the approach as claimed in the preceding sections.
 Specific applications of image labeling are not within the scope of this paper.
-We conclude and indicate further directions of research in Section 5.
+We conclude and indicate further directions of research in Sect.
+5.

-Major symbols and the basic notation used in this paper are listed in Appendix A. In order not to disrupt the flow of reading and reasoning, proofs and technical details, all of which are elementary but essentially complement the presentation and make this paper self-contained, are listed as Appendix B.
+Major symbols and the basic notation used in this paper are listed in "Appendix 1."
+In order not to disrupt the flow of reading and reasoning, proofs, and technical details, all of which are elementary but essentially complement the presentation and make this paper self-contained, are listed as "Appendix 2."